 I'm quickly sweating like a teenager whose mum has just borrowed his laptop.
 The famed Hamman massage.
 It's what one does in Morocco and Turkey.

 Oh, oh my shipmates are scrubbing each other.
 The fellow with the red fez and a broad smile is particularly energetic.
 Meanwhile, I'm messing about with my soap and half-heartedly patting myself.
 A member of staff, from nowhere, starts scrubbing me.
 Now it's a Japanese game show.
 He removes my tan.
-If I had tattoos, they'd be gone as well.
+If I had tattoos, they'd be gone.
 He’s brutal.
 I look down.
 There's dead flakey skin everywhere.
 Who knew?

 Another staff member collects me.
 Cold shower time.
 Now, massage time.
-This fellow has thumbs like steel rods.
+This wiry fellow has thumbs like steel rods.
 I plead, “Monsieur, prenez-en plus easy, je suis suffering.”
 Custom dictates I give a small tip to the people who’ve assaulted me, some MAD (Moroccan Dirham’s).
 Here’s a tip, ‘ease off will you’…

 Mind you; I’ve never felt this clean.